 The Natural and Historic Resources areas and sites of the Town have been mapped.
-Information for this mapping has come from the U.S.G.S. maps, the Vermont Natural Heritage Inventory, the Vermont Agency of Natural Resources, including the Vermont River Study, the U.S.D.A.
-Forest Service and the Natural Resources Conservation Service, as well as the Department of Fish and Wildlife of the Vermont Agency of Natural Resources.
+Information for this mapping has come from the U.S.G.S. maps, the Vermont Natural Heritage Inventory, the Vermont Agency of Natural Resources, including the Department of Fish and Wildlife, the U.S.D.A.
+Forest Service, and the Natural Resources Conservation Service.